-BC’s Sunshine Coast is dotted with islands aplenty, full of beautiful cafes and stunning hikes and nestled with beaches and island cottages galore.
-Nelli and I took the chance the moment our final exams were over to hop on a ferry over to Snug Cove on Bowen Island to see what adventures we could find.
+Bowen Island is one of the gorgeous islands along BC's Sunshine Coast.
+Bowen is dotted with beautiful cafes, stunning hikes and beaches and island cottages galore.
+The moment our final exams were over, we took the ferry across to Bowen Island to see what adventures we could find.

-We wandered past the cutest pizza place, Tuscany Pizza, which had the epitome of what I want in a front patio; we could have sat under the cherry blossoms all afternoon.
+The lovely Tuscany Pizza place also had the epitome of what I want in a front patio; we could have sat under the cherry blossoms all afternoon.

-For dinner, we stopped by the beautiful Rustique Bistro complete with a French waitress and baskets hanging from the ceiling.
-We both ordered a soup and baguette combo – a perfect way to end a long day on the island.
+Complete with a French waitress and baskets hanging from the ceiling, Rustique Bistro offers a fantastic soup and baguette combo which was a perfect way to end a day on the island.

-Our second hike to us up the beautiful Killarney Lake past the Bowen Island Fish Hatchery in Crippen Park.
-The views of the lake are some of the island’s best.
+Our second hike of the day after our yummy brunch took us up to the beautiful Killarney Lake.
+At the local market at the edge of Snug Cove, turn right.
+You can't miss the sign post for Killarney Lake.
+On the very clearly marked trail, you will pass the Bowen Island Fish Hatchery in Crippen Park.
+The views of the lake are some of the island's best.

-When it’s summertime and hot, Bowen is also my favourite place to go paddle-boarding.
-Boards are available to rent right next to the ferry for $20/hour and you can hang out on the ocean surrounded on all sides by islands and mountains; perfection.
+When it's summertime and hot, Bowen is my favourite place in BC to go paddle-boarding.
+Boards are available to rent right next to the ferry terminal for $20/hour and you can hang out on the ocean surrounded on all sides by islands and mountains: perfection.